apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

   - Change: Add an `reorder_split` member variable, to describe reorderings and axis splits that generate the physical layout from the logical layout.
-These will default to a physical layout that assigns the first logical index to the slowest-changing dimension, and the last logical index to the fastest-changing dimension, with no reordering.
+This defaults to the identity function, generating a physical layout that assigns the first logical index to the slowest-changing dimension, and the last logical index to the fastest-changing dimension, with no reordering.
 This default behavior reproduces the previous behavior.

   - Change: Define which axes are to be merged by specifying `axis_separators`.
 Groups of logical axes, where each group